1. Analysing data is an in-demand skill

 Joining the 70 day immersive programme can change your career and your life, and developing a skillset that will be in high demand for the future is the surest way to plan a successful future.

-Details of our next info session about data analysis is here.
+Details of our next info session about data analysis are here.